MATH 150

 Topics Covered

 We will cover much of chapters 1-6, 8, 10 of the text.
-Among the topics we will study are set theory, formal logic, algorithms and their complexity, elementary number theory, induction, counting, recurrence relations, and graph theory.
+Among the topics we will study are set theory, formal logic, algorithms and their complexity, elementary number theory, induction, counting, and graph theory.
 See course schedule for details.

 Exams and Grading